 The Martin Luther King, Jr. Community Center hosts several community and cultural events throughout the year.
 If you are interested in donating or volunteering for one of our events, please contact a staff member at 214-670-8418.

-In January 2022, the City of Dallas will host its 40th annual celebration of the life an legacy of Dr. Martin Luther King, Jr. with a weeks’ worth of events highlighting issues of equity, diversity, and opportunity.
-The week will include a Day of Prayer, a Day of Service, a Wreath Laying Ceremony, Job Fair, Equity Symposium, Youth Summit, and Scholarship & Awards Gala.
-Celebration week will culminate with the annual Dr. Martin Luther King, Jr. Day Virtual Parade.
+In January each year, the City of Dallas hosts its annual celebration of the life and legacy of Dr. Martin Luther King, Jr. with a weeks’ worth of events highlighting issues of equity, diversity, and opportunity.
+The week includes a Day of Prayer, a Day of Service, a Wreath Laying Ceremony, Job Fair, Equity Symposium, Youth Summit, and Scholarship & Awards Gala.
+Celebration week will culminate with the annual Dr. Martin Luther King, Jr. Day Parade.